-Salesforce1 works for your users out of the box.
-If you do nothing to your organization, your users can still access its information and work in Salesforce1.
+The Salesforce App works for your users out of the box.
+If you do nothing to your organization, your users can still access its information and work in the app.
 However, as an administrator, you can significantly improve your mobile users' experience with Salesforce1 by taking the time to configure a few organization settings and customize how the data in your organization is displayed in a mobile environment.